San Francisco graft trials: Ford indicted

 The case against Tirey Ford went ahead and he was indicted in May 1907, charged with bribing Supervisor Thomas F. Lonergan.
 The San Francisco Bulletin described Ford as "a man whose error was caused by a mistaken loyalty to a corrupt corporation and in whose fall many will sorrow and none will rejoice."
 Ruef admitted that he had received a $200,000 "attorney's fee" from Ford that he had used to make payments to the Supervisors.
 But Ruef would not admit that his dealings with Ford were anything other legal fees to Ruef to compensate him for his legal services to United Railroad.
 He said the same was true of his dealings with Calhoun, that they entirely professional.
 All three men were experienced lawyers, and if they engaged in a conspiracy, it may have been entirely implicit.
 Despite encouragement from Burns and Heney, Ruef would not testify that the men intended to bribe the Supervisors.

+Patrick Calhoun (right) and his attorney, Earl Rogers.

 Calhoun spared no expense in defending himself and Ford.
 He hired an array of detectives to help with the investigation and a battery of attorneys to defend him.
 The attorneys included Earl Rogers of Los Angeles, and Alexander King, Calhoun's partner in New York, who gained admittance to California Bar just for Ford's case.
 In presenting Calhoun and Tirey's defense, Rogers argued that the prosecution had failed to make a case against the defendants, and didn't call a single witness or introduce any evidence.

 Ford's first trial began on September 23, 1907.
 The prosecution secured testimony from Frank Leach, Superintendent of the Mint, who produced records that showed on May 22, 1906, Calhoun sent $200,000 from the east by telegraph that was deposited to the Mint.
 The records also showed that Ford drew $50,000 in small bills against the deposit on May 25, $50,000 on July 31, and the remainder on August 31.
 The dates corresponded approximately to two dates in early August and at the end of August that the Supervisors testified to having received payments from Gallagher.

 The sensational case was submitted to the jury.
 When the jury failed to reach a verdict, a mistrial was declared, and a second jury was convened.
 Ford was charged with bribing Supervisor Jennings Phillips and a second trial began on November 26, 1907, which also failed to reach a verdict, and a third trial began on April 4, 1908.
 Ford was charged with bribing Supervisor Daniel G. Coleman to help United Railroads secure a franchise to erect an overhead trolley system.
 On May 3, 1908, the jury found Ford not guilty.